TobiasPSP/Modules.dynpar/README.md

 ```

 Take a look at the multiple instances of `[Dynamic()]` in the code: the attribute takes a scriptblock as argument, and when this scriptblock evaluates to `$true`, the parameter is visible to the user.

+If you want a dynamic parameter to show in relation to another parameter, for example, use `$PSBoundParameters[]` (which holds all parameters submitted to a function) and check whether the parameter or parameter value was already submitted that you are after.
+You are not required to use `$PSBoundParameters[]`, though.
+Anything that evaluates to `$true` or `$false` is ok as you can see in above example when looking at the parameter `-Lunch`: it shows only at 11 a.m. or later.

 You can't simply copy and paste this code into your test function, though, because the attribute `[Dynamic()]` is not part of PowerShell (yet).
 Instead, take the `param()` definition and run it through `Get-PsoDynamicParameterDefinition`.
 This function is also part of the module **dynpar** and does the heavy lifting.
 It takes your simple and easy declarative parameter definition and turns it into a full-blown PowerShell function with the appropriate dynamic parameters in place.